Storage Replica overview

 t & t1 : Data flushed to the volume, logs always write through

 Network bandwidth and latency with fastest storage.
 There are physical limitations around synchronous replication.
 Because Storage Replica implements an IO filtering mechanism using logs and requiring network round trips, synchronous replication is likely make application writes slower.
-By using low latency, high-bandwidth networks as well as high-throughput disk subsystems for the logs, you will minimize performance overhead.
+By using low latency, high-bandwidth networks as well as high-throughput disk subsystems for the logs, you minimize performance overhead.

 The Microsoft implementation of asynchronous replication is different than most.
 Most industry implementations of asynchronous replication rely on snapshot-based replication, where periodic differential transfers move to the other node and merge.
 Storage Replica asynchronous replication operates just like synchronous replication, except that it removes the requirement for a serialized synchronous acknowledgment from the destination.
 This means that Storage Replica theoretically has a lower RPO as it continuously replicates.
 However, this also means it relies on internal application consistency guarantees rather than using snapshots to force consistency in application files.
 Storage Replica guarantees crash consistency in all replication modes